ekernf01/ggrn/GGRN.md

 #### Regression

 The matching methods described above yield a set of paired measurements $\{X_i, Y_i\}$.
 Every method described by this "grammar" uses supervised ML to fit $F$ such that $Y_i \approx F(X_i)$.
-Different families are assumed: CellOracle, ScanBMA, Dictys, ARMADA, LLC, NOTEARS, and NOTEARS-LR use linear regression; DCD-FG uses multilayer perceptrons; NOBEARS uses polynomial regression; GENIE3 uses random forests; Dynamo uses kernel ridge regression; and PRESCIENT uses a neural network.
+Different families are assumed: CellOracle, ScanBMA, Dictys, ARMADA, LLC, NOTEARS, and NOTEARS-LR use linear regression; DCD-FG uses multilayer perceptrons; NOBEARS uses polynomial regression; GENIE3 uses random forests; Dynamo uses kernel ridge regression; and PRESCIENT and RNAForecaster use neural networks.
 Sometimes these are not trained directly on expression levels; they may also involve projection into lower-dimensional latent spaces.
 Low-dimensional structure will be discussed shortly.

 We formalize the choice of regression method with a keyword argument `regression_method` that can take values such as `RidgeCV` or `LassoCV`.